CodeMaestro-dev/banah.js/README.md

 ```

-To run the application in development mode with automatic restarts, although the banah handles that use:
+To run the application in development mode with automatic restarts:

 ```
 npm run server